genesiscommunitysuccess/docs/docs/04_web/02_web-components/01_form/13_stepper.md

     - stepper
 ---

-The `<alpha-stepper>` component offers a versatile solution for guiding users through a multi-step process or dynamic form.
-Configurable attributes such as orientation and validation conditions provide flexibility, allowing you to tailor the stepper's behavior to specific use cases.
+The `<alpha-stepper>` enables you to provide a multi-step process or dynamic form that the user can follow.
+Configurable attributes such as orientation and validation conditions provide flexibility, allowing you to tailor the stepper's behaviour to specific use cases.

 :::note
 Available only from foundation versions greater than **14.114.0**